 One particularly unusual variant of the LongRanger was built by Cardoen SA of Chile, with two imported commercial LongRangers converted from 1988 to the "CB 206L-3" configuration.
 These machines had a modified fuselage with a narrower cross section, flat-plate canopy panels, and cable cutters; they were designed as multirole combat machines, capable of being fitted with side stores pylons for gun or rocket pods.
 The first of the two flew in late 1989; one was sent to the US for qualification, but due to suspicions that the Iraqis were backing the exercise the Americans refused to touch it, and the program died out.BACK_TO_TOP

 The OH-58D featured cable cutter blades and the MMS, which was in the configuration of a ball mounted high over the top of the rotor hub to allow the crew to keep an eye on things while flying under the treeline.
 The ball contained a TV imager and forward-looking infrared (FLIR) imager, along with a laser rangefinder / target designator.
 It also contained an automatic "Optical Boresight System (OBS)" that could even align the imagers and the laser system in flight.
-The MMS featured an anti-vibration mounting system, with the ball able to rotate 360 degrees in the horizontal plane and +/-30 degrees in the vertical plane.
+The MMS featured an anti-vibration mounting system, with the ball able to rotate all the way from front to rear in the horizontal plane and +/-30 degrees in the vertical plane.
 The cockpit featured a display and control system for the MMS.
-It appears that early OH-58Ds had a fairly crude cockpit layout, but later machines had a neat "glass cockpit", with both pilot and observer provided with their own large MFD.

 The OH-58D was not originally armed, its mission being to find and designate targets for strike assets, particularly the AH-64 Apache helicopter gunship.
 However, in 1987, when the US Navy was escorting oil tankers in the Persian Gulf under Operation EARNEST WILL to prevent attacks by the Iranians, the Army initiated a fast-track program codenamed PRIME CHANCE to fit a light armament load to the OH-58D, with a batch of 15 machines quickly kitted up with a stores pylon on each side of the rotorcraft.
 Army aircrews were trained to operate off naval vessels and served as part of the Persian Gulf convoy escort.